DW01/traktor-docs/engine/ai.md

 ### Off-Mesh Links

-For special connections (jump down from a ledge, climb a ladder), Recast/Detour supports "off-mesh links"—manual connections between navmesh areas.
+For special connections (jump down from a ledge, climb a ladder), Recast/Detour supports "off-mesh links".
+Manual connections between navmesh areas.
 This is configured during navmesh generation.

 ## See Also